Robert Walden: Life and career

-Walden was born in New York City, the son of Hilda (née Winokur) and Max Wolkowitz.
+Walden was born in New York City, the son of Hilda and Max Wolkowitz.
 His nephew is director Howard Deutch, the son of his sister; and his grand-nieces are actresses Zoey Deutch and Madelyn Deutch.
 Walden first became interested in acting while attending City College of New York, and shortly thereafter became a member of the Actors Studio.

 Walden's film career began in 1970, in Bloody Mama for Roger Corman.
 After that, and for the first several years of his career, he often played young doctors, such as in the television series The New Doctors (one of the rotating elements of NBC's The Bold Ones) as Dr. Cohen, after the departure of John Saxon prior to the final season; and notably in films Blue Sunshine and Paddy Chayefsky's The Hospital.
 His breakthrough role was in the television series Lou Grant, on which he played journalist Joe Rossi.
+MTM producers James L. Brooks and Allan Burns "discovered" Walden when he played the role of police officer Ernie Joyce on the Mary Tyler Moore spin-off show Rhoda in an episode that aired in January 1977.
+In a 2017 interview, Walden said that the MTM producers created the new Mary Tyler Moore spin-off Lou Grant with Walden in mind for the role of Rossi.
 He was a cast member on Lou Grant during its entire run (1977–1982), and received three Emmy Award nominations (in 1979, 1980 and 1981) for Outstanding Supporting Actor in a Drama Series for the role.
 Walden has played several historical characters, including Donald Segretti in the 1976 film All the President's Men, and J. Robert Oppenheimer in the 1980 TV movie Enola Gay: The Men, the Mission, the Atomic Bomb.
 From 1984 until 1989, he starred in the groundbreaking Showtime sitcom Brothers as the middle of three brothers, the owner of a bar/restaurant who was a retired NFL placekicker.
 His youngest brother, played by Paul Regina, was gay and the series dealt with issues regarding homosexuality.
 Walden also made a cameo appearance as a sound engineer in the 1994 film Radioland Murders.

 In 2011, Walden made a return to series television in the TV Land sitcom Happily Divorced, playing Glenn Newman, the father of the lead character played by series creator and writer Fran Drescher, with Rita Moreno co-starring as his wife.
 As on his previous series Brothers, Happily Divorced is also predominantly gay-themed, as the plot is based on Drescher's divorce from series co-creator Peter Marc Jacobson, who later revealed he was gay and remained friends with Drescher.
 The series was cancelled in 2013 after two seasons.